-Applicants who do not hold an Honours degree (or the equivalent) will be required to register in a qualifying-year program before proceeding to the master's program.
-Regulations governing the qualifying year are outlined in the General Regulations (http://www.carleton.ca/calendars/2012-13/grad/gradregulations) section of this Calendar.
+Applicants who do not hold an Honours degree (or the equivalent) will be required to register in a qualifyingyear program before proceeding to the master's program.
+Regulations governing the qualifying year are outlined in the General Regulations section of this Calendar.